mahmoud/clastic/docs/tutorial.rst

 The ``home()`` function generates the data that the template needs (the "render context").
-The form in the template will contain two dropdown lists for all available time zones, so we have to pass that list.
+In the template, there are two dropdown lists for all available time zones, so we have to pass that list.
 Here, we store this data in the ``ALL_TIME_ZONES`` variable, which we have constructed using the ``get_all_time_zones()`` function,